Feedback That Leads to Change

 3. Set up nonverbal signals.
 The nonverbal signal can be a great way to provide a

 reminder without risking a tone of voice that may sound like fault-finding.
 I used a

 thumbs up in the garden example to reinforce.
 But also, you can remind in advance of

 the challenge by establishing a code signal between you and your child and using it

 each time.
 You might use a high five or what we call, a “foot five” (bumping feet) before getting on shoes.

 Let go.
 Give your child the chance to show you they can do it.
 Step back though sometimes that can be difficult.
 Then, be sure and notice their efforts.

 Feedback can be a useful tool for parents to guide behavior change and learning.
-Try these suggestions to reinvent the way you communicate and you’ll have the opportunity to significantly influence habit changes with your family.
+Try these suggestions,reinvent the way you communicate and you might change influence habit changes with your family.

 Faber, A., & Mazlish, E. (1980).
 How to Talk So Kids Will Listen and Listen So Kids Will Talk.
 NY, NY: Simon and Schuster.